-3.3.2.3.
+- 3.3.2.3.
 Adult Fish Ladders and Counting Stations.
 The ladder structures include picket leads, counting stations, fishway exits, and overflow weirs with orifices.
 Picket leads with excessive spacing (greater than 1"), erosion of concrete around the picket leads or missing pickets can allow fish into areas where escape is not likely.
 If picket lead failure or concrete erosion occurs, then the timing and method of repair will depend upon the severity of the problem.
-The decision of whether or not to dewater the fishway and repair any problem will be made in coordination with the fish agencies and tribes through the FPOM.
+The decision of whether or not to dewater the fishway and repair any problem will be made in coordination with the fish agencies and tribes through the FPOM. - 3.3.2.4.

-3.3.2.4.
 Diffuser Gratings.
 Diffuser chambers for adding auxiliary water to fish ladders and collection channels are covered by gratings attached by several different methods.
-Diffuser gratings are normally checked during the winter maintenance period to make sure they are in place.
-These inspections are done by either dewatering the fish passage system and physically inspecting the diffuser gratings, or using underwater video cameras and divers or other methods to inspect the gratings.
+Diffuser gratings are normally checked during the winter maintenance period to make sure they are in place. inspections are done by either dewatering the fish passage system and physically inspecting the diffuser gratings, or using underwater video cameras and divers or other methods to inspect the gratings.
 Diffuser gratings may come loose during the fish passage season due to a variety of reasons.
 Daily inspections of fish ladders and collection systems should include looking for any flow changes that may indicate problems with diffuser gratings.
 If a diffuser grating is known to or suspected of having moved, creating an opening into a diffuser chamber, efforts must immediately be taken to correct the situation and minimize impacts on adult fish in the fishway.
 If possible, a video inspection should be made as soon as possible to determine the extent of the problem.
 If diffuser gratings are found to be missing or displaced, creating openings into the diffuser chambers, a method of repair shall be developed and coordinated with the fish agencies and tribes through the established FPOM coordination procedure.
 Repairs shall be made as quickly as possible unless coordinated differently.

-4.1.
-Through the juvenile fish passage season, either turbine unit 1 or unit 2 or both units will operate during daylight hours unless specially coordinated with FPOM.
+- 4.1.
+Throughout the juvenile fish passage season, either turbine unit 1 or unit 2 or both units will operate during daylight hours unless specially coordinated with FPOM.
+Operate units 1 and 2 as first-on/last-off in 2004 due to the unavailability of units 3 and 4 from the T3 transformer failure. - 4.2.

-4.2.
 The project turbine unit maintenance schedules will be reviewed by project and district biologists for fish impacts and be coordinated with FPOM.